 How is your Aliyah experience going so far?

 BH, very grateful!
 It’s wonderful.
 Yes, there are some challenges but we are very blessed.
-I think the fact that we lived here for four years and have a decent Hebrew etc and REALLY want to be here are all contributing factors to our blessing but mostly, Hashem!
-Challenges can be in all forms – being new will always have its adjustments anywhere etc.
+I think the fact that we lived here for four years, have a decent Hebrew, and REALLY want to be here are all contributing factors to our blessing but mostly, Hashem!
+Challenges can be in all forms – being new will always have its adjustments anywhere.

-If you have children, how have they adjusted with the move?
+How have your children adjusted to the move?
 How did you decide which schools they should attend?

 BH overall great.
-They definitely are on the ‘front lines’ with a lot of experiences and for the most part are doing really well.
-Working through challenges and planning ahead so some of them are limited or eliminated in a proactive way is critical.
-“Being there” for them and putting them in schools that match who each of them are etc are all important pieces.
+They definitely are on the ‘front lines’ with a lot of experiences, and for the most part are doing really well.
+Working through challenges and planning ahead so some of them are limited or eliminated proactively is critical.
+“Being there” for them and putting them in schools that match who each of them are etc. are all important pieces.

 Choosing schools has to do with both how a family is “hashkafically”-aligned and the type of learner the child is.
 Researching beforehand and if possible visiting are all important in making those decisions.

 Do you have any plans in place for retirement?

 What tips do you have for someone who is considering Aliyah?

 I think really wanting to be here is key!
 I think putting yourself into situations (that you want to be in) to meet people is important.
 Those situations are different for everyone.
 Some people like social gatherings etc. I personally like meeting people organically as well.
 Showing up to shul or continuing with hobbies (running learning for me) helped me meet people that have common interests for example